VoltKraft/PBS_Chunk_Checker/README.md

 In interactive mode you can:
 - Select an existing datastore from the list or enter one manually
 - Navigate the datastore directory structure and choose the search path (or enter it manually)
+- Scan the entire datastore (all namespaces) to get a per-guest size overview, sorted by usage
 - Open the Options overlay (press `o`) to adjust threads and toggle emoji output
+- When starting the full datastore scan you will see a warning and must confirm with `Proceed anyway? [y/N]` (English prompt) because the run can take a long time.

 Interactive controls (TUI):
 - Use Up/Down arrows (or j/k) to move